foundryvtt/crucible/docs/Dice.md

 3. If the situation may narratively end in a stalemate the contest concludes with neither party successful in their objective.
 4. If it is unreasonable for the contest to end in a stalemate, the contest is re-rolled immediately until a victor is identified.

+## Passive Checks

+In some situations it is either not practical or not advisable to request that players roll dice to perform a test.
+From a narrative perspective, a Passive Check represents acting instinctively rather than deliberately.
+A Passive Check may is performed by assuming a result of 12 instead of rolling 3d8.

+> For those who are statistically inclined "taking 12" represents a slightly below-average roll, at the 40th percentile of the probability distribution of 3d8.
+This corresponds to your passive abilities being somewhat less effective than your expected outcome when specifically focusing on a task.

+You may still apply situational bonuses or penalties, if applicable, to passive check outcomes.

+# ~ WIP BELOW THIS POINT ~

 ## Group Challenges

 Sometimes a situation will require the cooperation of every party member in order to overcome a non-combat obstacle.
 In such cases the Gamemaster may elect to conduct a Group Challenge in which every party member must employ a Skill which can assist in overcoming the challenge.